sonali689/ML-fundamentals/Readme.md

 In Week 3, We work on concepts of Audio Processing and how can they be integrated with ML,After this we CNN and their implementation is emphasized.
 We end this week with a Banger Assignment on Audio Classification to find instruments on TinySOL Dataset.

 ### Week 4
-In Week 4, We Split the Mentees into 3 Groups,
 1. Natural Language Processing
 2. Audio Classification
-3. Hardware for IR Wav

-- The NLP Group learn basic NLP techniques and work on using SVM on text.
+- The NLP let you learn basic NLP techniques and work on using SVM on text.
-- The Audio Classification Group learn to implement the Audio Classification Model on Arduino Nano BLE and Extracting Data from Serial and storing them in a CSV file.
+- The Audio Classification let you learn to implement the Audio Classification Model on Arduino Nano BLE and Extracting Data from Serial and storing them in a CSV file.
-- The Hardware Group learn about IR WAV and how to construct a small touch screen of size 4*4 using basic led's.
-The Hardware group also starts working on PCB.

-Last updated on 05/06/2024